vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

 ### Tanzu Kubernetes Grid Monitoring

-In an airgapped environment, monitoring for the Tanzu Kubernetes clusters is provided via [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).
+In an air-gapped environment, monitoring for the Tanzu Kubernetes clusters is provided via [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).

 * **Prometheus** is an open-source system monitoring and alerting toolkit.
 It can collect metrics from target clusters at specified intervals, evaluate rule expressions, display the results, and trigger alerts if certain conditions arise.
 The Tanzu Kubernetes Grid implementation of Prometheus includes Alert Manager, which you can configure to notify you when certain events occur.Prometheus exposes scrapable metrics endpoints for various monitoring targets throughout your cluster.
 Metrics are ingested by polling the endpoints at a set interval.
 The metrics are then stored in a time-series database.
 You use the [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) interface to explore the metrics.
 * **Grafana** is an open-source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 Grafana is responsible for visualizing Prometheus metrics without the need to manually write the PromQL queries.
 You can create custom charts and graphs in addition to the pre-packaged options.

 Both Prometheus and Grafana are installed via user-managed Tanzu packages by creating the deployment manifests and invoking the kubectl command to deploy the packages in the Tanzu Kubernetes clusters.

 The following diagram shows how the monitoring components on a cluster interact.

 ![Monitoring Workflow](./img/tko-on-aws-airgap/monitor-workflow.png)

-You can use out-of-the-box Kubernetes dashboards or you can create new dashboards to monitor compute/network/storage utilization of Kubernetes objects such as Clusters, Namespaces, Pods, etc. See the sample dashboards shown below:
+You can use out-of-the-box Kubernetes dashboards or you can create new dashboards to monitor compute/network/storage utilization of Kubernetes objects such as Clusters, Namespaces, and Pods.

+The following picture show some sample dashboards.

-Namespace (Pods) Compute Resources Utilization Dashboard
+**Namespace (Pods) Compute Resources Utilization Dashboard**

 ![Resources Utilization Dashboard](./img/tko-on-aws-airgap/gra-resource-utli.png)

-Namespace (Pods) Networking Utilization Dashboard
+**Namespace (Pods) Networking Utilization Dashboard**

 ![Networking Utilization Dashboard](./img/tko-on-aws-airgap/gra-network-util.png)

-API Server Availability Dashboard
+**API Server Availability Dashboard**

 ![API Server Availability Dashboard](./img/tko-on-aws-airgap/gra-api-server-avail.png)

-Cluster Compute Resources Utilization Dashboard
+**Cluster Compute Resources Utilization Dashboard**

 ![Cluster Compute Resources Utilization Dashboard](./img/tko-on-aws-airgap/gra-cluster-comp-util.png)

 ## Log Forwarding